Metric Geometry Governs Optimal Control in Driven Stokes Flows: Magnetic Driving and Beyond

-The second aim of this Letter is to show that our geometric concepts, which govern optimal control, extend to generic Stokes flows.
-To illustrate this point, we elucidate phenomena observed recently in 3D Stokes flows \cite{amoudruz2025contactless}.
+The second aim of this Letter is to show that our geometric concepts, which govern optimal control, extend to generic Stokes flows. \kyle{Particularly, the framework developed for deducing the optimal control applies to any Stokes flow generated by other means (e.g., boundary-driven flows) if the fluid geometry is fixed in time.
+To illustrate this point, we show how the framework applies to a particular 3D Stokes flow and, in doing so, elucidate recently reported phenomena\cite{amoudruz2025contactless}.}

 \emph{Physical and Mathematical Description–} Consider the flow of a conducting fluid through a HS cell containing a collection of conducting obstacles $B_k$ for $k\in\{1,2,\cdots,N\}$, that is fully immersed in a transverse magnetic field $\textbf{B}=B_0 \hat{\boldsymbol{z}}$ \cite{mckee2024magnetohydrodynamic}.
 By introducing electrical current between obstacles in the flow, circulation is induced around each obstacle with magnitude\cite{mckee2025potential}